 These attacks can be terrifying and physically overwhelming.
 (People experiencing panic attacks often rush to the emergency room convinced that they are having a heart attack.)
 Sometimes the attacks are prompted by a particular experience, and sometimes they seem to come out of the blue.
 Once a person has had some panic attacks, they may begin to fear having one in public and thus develop an additional panic reaction to these situations, and therefore, agoraphobia.

-It's important to be as specific as possible when describing your experiences to your health care provider(s).
+It's good to be as specific as possible when describing your experiences to your health care provider(s).
 This will help them to determine, with your help, what kinds of treatment approaches might be right for you.
 They're likely to ask you questions such as:

 - How long have you been experiencing these symptoms?